LeeAnnEditor/o365hq/blog/Microsoft Teams for IT.md

 tags = ["microsoft teams"]
 +++

-Channels are dedicated sections within a team, open to all team members, but sometimes, team members need a space for more focused collaboration.
+Channels are dedicated sections within a team, open to all team members.
+But sometimes, team members need a space for more focused collaboration.
 In such cases, you can add Private channels to the team for communication, without having to create a separate team.